 Graceland ranks as one of the world's most-visited mansions.
-People come to see where legendary Elvis Presley lived, worked and relaxed.
+People come to see where legendary Elvis Presley lived, worked, and relaxed.
 Plan carefully for your trip.
-Admission comes at several price levels, the cheapest of which is $27 USD per adult.
+Admission begins at several price levels per adult.
 Pay more and earn more privileges, such as looks at Elvis' private planes and even V.I.P. treatment that includes skipping to the front of long lines.

 More Memphis Tips:

-- Mud Island River Park is more appealing than its name implies: Take a tram or walk from the Riverfront.
-In summer, Mud Island is a pleasant place to cool off and there's a fascinating scale replica of the lower Mississippi valley from Cairo, Ill. to New Orleans that's about five blocks long!
+- Visit Mud Island River Park: Take a tram or walk from the Riverfront.
+In summer, Mud Island is a pleasant place to cool off, and there's a fascinating scale replica of the lower Mississippi valley from Cairo, Ill. to New Orleans that's about five blocks long!

-- Sun Records: This small studio at 706 Union Avenue might not catch your attention at first, but this is the place where Elvis cut his first recording.
-The stories they tell are fascinating, but the prices are reasonable: $9.50 for adults, and children 3-12 are free.
+- Visiting Sun Records: This small studio at 706 Union Avenue might not catch your attention at first, but this is the place where Elvis cut his first recording.
+The stories they tell are fascinating, but the prices are reasonable.